-In this guide I show how to remove and replace damaged or failed LCD screen on a HP Pavilion g7 laptop.
+In this guide I show how to remove and replace damaged or failed LCD screen on a HP Pavilion g7.

-As you see, in my case the screen is broken.
+As you see, in my case it’s broken.
 It’s cracked badly and the left side doesn’t show any image.

-Make sure the laptop is turned off before you start replacing the screen.
+Make sure the computer is turned off before you start the disassembly process.

 STEP 1.